thomas-young-2013/open-box/docs/en/examples/multi_objective.md

 # Multi-Objective Black-box Optimization

-In this tutorial, we will describe how to optimize multi-objective problems with **OpenBox**.
+In this tutorial, we will introduce how to optimize multi-objective problems with **OpenBox**.

 ## Problem Setup